 A small but significant percentage of whiplash injuries can cause long-term disability.
 Disabilities of this nature can have a huge impact on your life and, in some cases, prevent you from working.

 - Stiffness or numbness in the neck, shoulders or arms

 - A dull ache in the above areas

-- Inability to move neck
+- Inability to move the neck

 Less common symptoms include blurred vision, dizziness, pain in the lower back, difficulty swallowing and memory loss.

 It is recommended that you visit your GP as soon as possible to verify whether or not you have whiplash, and if so, how much damage has been done to your body.
 This will help decide the best course of treatment.

 Reports from medical professionals will be used if you decide to make a personal injury claim.
 Physiotherapy is often chosen as the best course of treatment for this type of injury.

 At Jefferies, we have an expert team of road traffic accident lawyers who will be able to help you with your whiplash personal injury claim.
 We will organise a medical examination for you after which a detailed medical report will be written.
 This report will then be used to help you make your successful claim with us.

 Luckily, a lot of whiplash injuries are minor but long-term, severe damage can occur.
 In both situations, you could be entitled to compensation if your accident was as a result of a third party.

 Please fill in the enquiry form above or contact us on 0800 342 3206 to get your claim underway.